Chiron1999/Depression-Probe-3Models/README.md

 ```
 >**Required arguments:**
 >
->* -i: The input file of the CFA Model.
+>* -i: The input file for the CFA Model.
 >
 >* -o: The output directory of the predicted results and SHAP bar plots.